craigbarnes/dte/docs/dterc.md

     full (absolute) filename

 `-i`
-:   Interpret _string_ as a command interpretter name and match against
+:   Interpret _string_ as a command interpreter name and match against
     the Unix shebang line (after removing any path prefix and/or version suffix)